 Can investors cash their investments any time?

-After how many days will investors receive their monies after redemption?
+How many days after redemption will investors receive their monies?

 According to the Prospectus of the Fund, investors shall be paid the redemption price within 30 days of the applicable dealing day.

 The Fund is a Collective Investment Scheme and is mutually owned by the investors.
 SBM Mauritius Asset Managers Ltd only provides investment management services to the Fund.

 Is the Fund Capital Guaranteed?

 The terminology “capital guarantee” either does not apply in Finance or is subject to events.
 The Fund has one of the lowest risk profiles on the domestic market as it invests only in fixed income securities and mainly in Government of Mauritius instruments.
 The Investment Manager has put in place measures to manage risks.

 Can investors pledge against a loan?

 Yes – the loan amount will depend on the lending bank’s policy and the applicable loan-to-value.